-Business Improvement Districts (BIDs) have proven to be an effective way in which businesses can take control and improve their trading environment.
+FOR Cardiff is Cardiff’s Business Improvement District (BID).
+BIDs have proven to be an effective way in which businesses can take control and improve their trading environment.

-In 2016 you voted for the projects that you wanted to introduce or improve upon and we will keep you updated on how we’re rolling out those plans via the website, e-newsletters, social media, events and newsletters
+In 2016 Cardiff businesses voted for the projects that they wanted to introduce or improve upon and FOR Cardiff will keep you updated on how we’re rolling out those plans via the website, e-newsletters, social media, events and newsletters

 What are BIDs?